 No Neutral Gear

 I never get tired of repeating – Forget neutral gear forever when parked.
 When parking on a hill, the bike must be in gear.
-Believe me, this will keep your bike and more than just your bike safe.
+Believe me, this will keep your bike and you safe.

 How to Get Your Motorcycle Out of a Parking Spot on a Hill

-If you get lucky enough to have a motorcycle that can park on a hill, then you know how great it is to be able to zip in and out of spots without having to worry about getting stuck.
-However, if you’re not careful, it’s easy to get your motorcycle stuck in a parking spot on a hill.
+If you’re not careful, it’s easy to get your motorcycle stuck in a parking spot on a hill.
 Here are some tips to help you get your motorcycle out of parking on a hill:

-- Apply the front brake and use your feet to push the motorcycle forward.
+- Apply the rear brake and slowly release the clutch

-- When you get to the edge of the parking spot, turn your handlebars to the left or right so that your motorcycle is perpendicular to the road.
+- When you get to the edge of the parking spot, Check that it’s safe to merge in the traffic.

 - As you’re moving forward, keep your weight balanced and centered on the motorcycle.